ml5js/ml5-library/docs/reference/facemesh.md

   maxContinuousChecks: 5, // How many frames to go without running the bounding box detector.
 Only relevant if maxFaces > 1.
 Defaults to 5.
   detectionConfidence: 0.9, // Threshold for discarding a prediction.
 Defaults to 0.9.
   maxFaces: 10, // The maximum number of faces detected in the input.
 Should be set to the minimum number for performance.
 Defaults to 10.
+  scoreThreshold: 0.75, // A threshold for removing multiple (likely duplicate) detections based on a "non-maximum suppression" algorithm.
+Defaults to 0.75.
   iouThreshold: 0.3, // A float representing the threshold for deciding whether boxes overlap too much in non-maximum suppression.
 Must be between [0, 1].
 Defaults to 0.3.
-  scoreThreshold: 0.75, // A threshold for deciding when to remove boxes based on score in non-maximum suppression.
-Defaults to 0.75
   }
   ```